Fluency

 Fluency (also called volubility and eloquency) refers to continuity, smoothness, rate, and effort in speech production.

 It is also used to characterize language production, language ability or language proficiency.

-In speech language pathology it means the flow with which sounds, syllables, words and phrases are joined when speaking quickly, where fluency disorder has been used as a collective term for cluttering and stuttering.
+In speech language pathology fluency means the flow with which sounds, syllables, words and phrases are joined when speaking quickly, where fluency disorder has been used as a collective term for cluttering and stuttering.